 Prof. Maxwell

-I am currently an Assistant Professor in the Department of Geology and Geography at West Virginia University.
+I am currently an Associate Professor in the Department of Geology and Geography at West Virginia University.
 I teach geospatial science courses for both undergraduate and graduate students.
 I am also the director of West Virginia View, a consortium of public, private, and non-profit remote sensing organizations in West Virginia, and a faculty director of the West Virginia GIS Technical Center.
 Prior to coming to West Virginia University, I was an Assistant Professor at Alderson Broaddus University.
 Prior to teaching, I worked as a Remote Sensing Analyst at the Natural Resource Analysis Center (NRAC) at West Virginia University.

 I am a graduate of Alderson Broaddus where I received bachelor degrees in Biology, Chemistry, and Environmental Science.
 I then attended West Virginia University where I earned a master degree in Geology followed by a PhD in Geology.
 I also hold a Geographic Information Systems Professional (GISP) certification from the GIS Certification Institute.